Create Managed Apple IDs in Apple School Manager

 For example, scottmiller1@appleid. would be the beginning of the full Managed Apple ID.

-The domain of your school.
+The domain of your institution.

 For example, a fully complete Managed Apple ID would be email@example.com.

 Important: This should be your institution’s registered domain name.
 Don’t use a domain name you created because this can cause all created Managed Apple IDs to fail.

 Be sure you use the same formula for all Managed Apple IDs in your institution.

 Managed Apple IDs, roles, and passwords